KacperWojciechowski/KacperWojciechowski/README.md

 - 👋 Hi, I’m Kacper Wojciechowski

 I'm a C++ Developer, and an M.CS, graduated from the [University of Zielona Góra](https://wiea.uz.zgora.pl/), Poland.
 I'm interrested in programming, IoT, general STEM (such as astrophysics, math, etc.), japanese and video games.
 In my free time I play video games, code private projects from time to time, and take part in [Space Engineering Science Club](https://www.facebook.com/KNIKUZ) (feel free to check them out 😉).
-I used to work with embedded platforms such as STM32, Arduino and ESP8266 in both work.
-In December 2022 I shifted into more high-level programming, using OOP paradigm, and started learning TDD as a way for creating more flexible and reliable software, making embedded programming more of a hobby.
+I used to work with embedded platforms such as STM32, Arduino and ESP8266 at the start of my career.
+In December 2022 I shifted to more high-level programming, using OOP paradigm, and started learning TDD as a way for creating more flexible and reliable software, making embedded programming more of a hobby.

 # 👨‍💼 Career overview

-- Intern / Junior C++ Embedded Developer at Heavy Kinematic Machines, Zielona Góra, Poland;
+- **<Currently>** Software Engineer, Nokia Solutions and Networks, Wrocław, Poland.
 - Science assistant, Leibnitz Institute for High Performance Microelectronics, Frankfurt at Oder;
-- Software Engineer, Nokia Solutions and Networks, Wrocław, Poland.
+- Intern / Junior C++ Embedded Developer at Heavy Kinematic Machines, Zielona Góra, Poland;

 Feel free to check my [LinkedIn](https://www.linkedin.com/in/kacper-wojciechowski-knik-uz/) for more detailed information.